-1914–1918 Memorial Scroll and Plaque
+1914–1918 Memorial Scroll and plaque

-The Memorial Scroll bears the Royal Coat of Arms and a message which includes a tribute to the soldiers who gave up their own lives that others might live in freedom.
-The large, round, bronze Memorial Plaque which was to accompany the Memorial Scroll shows Britannia and a lion on the front, surrounded by the inscription He died for freedom and honour.
+The round bronze Memorial Plaque is 120mm in diameter.
+It shows Britannia and a lion on the front and bears the inscription: "He died for freedom and honour".
 The full name of the dead soldier is engraved on the right hand side of the plaque.
-No rank, unit or decorations are shown, symbolising the equality of sacrifice of all casualties.
+No rank, unit or decorations are shown, befitting the equality of the sacrifice made by all casualties.

 - 1914–1918 Memorial Plaque